imfatant/test/README.md

        sudo ifup wlan0
     The green LED should come on.
 You're connected.

-    If you want the BBBlue to have a static IP (let's say 192.168.0.99), alter the relevant section of /etc/network/interfaces to read:
+    If you want the BBBlue to have a static IP (let's say 192.168.0.99), alter the '`# WiFi w/ onboard device (dynamic IP).`' section of /etc/network/interfaces to read:

        # WiFi w/ onboard device (static IP).
        auto wlan0